SapphireStar31/recipe-searcher/DesignDocuments/projectPlan.md

 - [ ] Deploy project to AWS
 - [ ] Add deployed link to indie project list in student repo

+### Week 8
+- [] Create User page for sign up
+- [] Set up a profile page to view info in a profile
+- [] Make sure the User table in the database is properly connected with the other tables
+- [] Update timelog

 ### Week 9 (Start of the team project)
 #### Checkpoint 3 is Due: Deployed to AWS, at least one JSP that displays data from the database is implemented, authentication implemented, add AWS deployed app link to indie project list in student repo.
 - [ ] Double-check all checkpoint 3 items (above) are complete and visible in github.

+### Week 10
+- [] Adjust schedule and start planning ahead again depending on project status
+- [] Update project plan as well depending on how far the project is the completion

 ### Week 15
 - [ ] Implement Feedback from Week 14 review